 The two fighters have differing stats, Cody is fast, and can chain 5 punches together, Haggar is slow and lumbering, but hits like a train.
 Haggar has a stupidly long reach, so most levels you just stand there and punch, and the enemies won’t get near you.
 Cody, while fast has the reach of a toddler, and unless you’re timing your attacks you will take loads of damage from counter attacks.
 In summary, Cody is shit, Haggar is not.

 Final Fight falls into the maddeningly hard category.
-You can breeze through every level and not taking a hit, and then you get to the bosses and they hit HARD.
-The mid level bosses on stage 3 are particularly annoying.
+You can breeze through every level and not taking a hit, and then you get to the bosses and then they hit HARD.
+The mid level bosses on stage 3 is particularly annoying.
 It is a long level, and then, you fight two of the Andre the Giant dudes.
 Both stand either side of you, so you can’t avoid them.
 IF they hit you (which they will) you’ll lose 75% health.
-It is a classic arcade money sink designed entirely for you to throw money at the game, and I hated this shit in consoles.
-Worse, if you get game over, you start at the beginning of the level…
+It is a classic money sink designed entirely for you to throw money at the game in the arcades, and I hated this shit in consoles.
+Worse, if you get game over, you start at the beginning of the level making cheesing the game impossible.

 In the end, you just cheat.
 All you need to do on most bosses is jump kick them, run away,jump kick, ad nauseam.
 It is slow, it is tedious, but it is the only realistic way of beating them.
 That or be prepared to lose all the lives you have stocked until this point (6 in my case).